Joel050505/Joel050505/README.md

 - ⚡ Currently exploring Svelte & Kotlin for Minecraft Modding a little bit

-- 📅 Currently having LIA with FoggyMedia, working on chesshotel.
+- 📅 Currently having LIA at FoggyMedia, working on chesshotel.

 - 🎮 Love gaming, developing 2D games, and working on side projects